-Toronto, May 8, 2017—The Editors’ Association of Canada (Editors Canada) has announced the finalists for the 2016 Tom Fairley Award for Editorial Excellence.
+Toronto, May 10, 2018—The Editors' Association of Canada (Editors Canada) has announced the finalists for the 2018 Tom Fairley Award for Editorial Excellence.

-The Tom Fairley Award recognizes an editor’s outstanding contribution to a work published in Canada in English or French in the award year.
-The $2,000 grand prize will be presented at the awards banquet of the Editors Canada conference in Gatineau, Quebec, on June 10, 2017.
+The Tom Fairley Award recognizes an editor's outstanding contribution to a work published in Canada in English or French in the award year.
+The $2,000 grand prize will be presented at the awards banquet of the Editors Canada conference in Saskatoon, Saskatchewan, on May 26, 2018.
 Editors Canada is also pleased to announce that the two other finalists will each receive a cash prize of $500 in recognition of their exceptional editorial performance.

-The judges for the 2016 Tom Fairley Award are respected Canadian editors.
+The judges for the 2018 Tom Fairley Award are respected Canadian editors and writers.